-When preparing for a big road trip around Ireland, it helps to know from someone that’s been there.
-During my own trip around the country, I meticulously kept track of all the random bits of information that I learned along the way that I knew would be immensely helpful for any traveller planning for their very own adventure.
+When preparing for a big Ireland road trip, it helps to know from someone who’s been there.
+During our own trip around the country, we meticulously kept track of all the random bits of information that we learned along the way that we knew would be immensely helpful for any traveler planning their very own adventure.